-Whether someone is taking anabolic steroids illegally or based on a doctor’s orders, coming off steroids can be difficult.
+How long does it take to get over withdrawal?
 Anyone who is using or is thinking about starting these drugs should learn about anabolic steroids withdrawal.

+AAS withdrawal is a real and well-documented phenomenon.
+The cause of withdrawal is the impact of anabolics on testosterone.
+AAS drugs do not always contain testosterone, as many believe.
+However, they do closely mimic the effects of testosterone.
 This has two effects.
 One is that the body becomes used to having high levels of testosterone and testosterone-like chemicals.
 The other is that the body will reduce testosterone production since the drug is taking care of much of what the endocrine system would usually do.

-Anabolic Steroids Withdrawal Symptoms
+Steroid Withdrawal Symptoms

 - Reduced appetite

 - Lowered sex drive